Science is at the basis of what we do at Cervest: we are led by research, and driven by data.

 Why is working on climate change important to you?

 Extreme events such as floods, heatwaves, wildfires and disease outbreaks are increasingly becoming threats to our society, both economically and for public safety concerns.
 As inhabitants of Earth, we need to adapt to this uncertain environment.

 There’s been a lot of debates and public action regarding responsibilities towards the climate.
-For me, it’s more important to be directly involved by doing research on topics such as geospatial modelling.
+For me, it’s more important to be directly involved by doing research on topics such as geospatial modeling.
 That way we can really build the tools that will allow us to understand how to reduce the expected impact of climate volatility on us.
 Cervest is building a platform and research group to achieve exactly this objective.
 This initiative is something that makes me feel more optimistic about our ability to address the climate emergency.

 Where can people learn more about you?
 Twitter?
 Webpage?

 I have my own academic and personal websites.
 I usually try and update my personal one whenever I have time – you can currently find a few tech blogs on the main page.
 I like open source, so you can also find me contributing to project code and committing (spaghetti ;)) code to my own repositories.
 I’ve been playing around with Twitter for a while as it seems like most academics in the machine learning community are extremely active there.
 I haven’t posted anything yet, but hopefully there will be more posts about both my own and Cervest’s research soon!
 I also do some advising for the Imperial Data Science Society (ICDSS), so you might be able to find me at their events and hackathons.

 Finally, can you tell us something we might not guess about you?